Bryan, age 8

 One night as a young teen, my family was watching Donahue on TV.
 There was a gay couple on the show, and I innocently inquired as to what was happening.

-My dad told me that "If you ever want to try something like that, you should let me know."
+My dad answered back to me: "If you ever want to try something like that, you should let me know."
 Why?
-He said he would "take me out in back of the barn and put me out of my misery."
+He said he would, quote: "Take me out in back of the barn and put me out of my misery."

 Years later, before my dad's passing in 2008, he was working as a security officer at a local hospital.
 He was on a suicide watch, and the man he protected was gay.
 I'm told that dad, a man of relatively few words, counseled him: "I know things seem bad now.
 I have a gay son.
 He went through the same rollercoaster ride.
 He just got married to his partner.
 Things will get better.
 I promise."